clovenbradshaw-ctrl/ikey4/README.md

 ## License

 This project is provided as a public good.
 Use at your own discretion and always verify critical information before sharing it in emergencies.

+## Changelog

+- Verified that no legacy `ikey2` or `ikey3` references remain in the codebase and confirmed all JavaScript files under `scripts/` are active with no dead code paths.